Cook County Board of Commissioners 17th district: 2012 redistricting

-In regards to townships and equivalent jurisdictions, it included portions of the city of Chicago, as well as portions of Bremen, Elk Grove, Lemont, Leyden, Lyons, Orland, Palos, Proviso, Maine Riverside and Worth townships.
+In regards to townships and equivalent jurisdictions, it included portions of the city of Chicago, as well as portions of Bremen, Elk Grove, Lemont, Leyden, Lyons, Orland, Palos, Proviso, Maine, Riverside, and Worth townships.

 The district almost entirely lied in suburban Cook County, as the only part of Chicago in the district was O'Hare International Airport and its direct surroundings.

 The district was 144.60 square miles (92,544.64 acres).

+2022 redistricting

+The district, as redistricted in 2022 following the 2020 United States census is contained portions of the city of Chicago as well as portions of Elk Grove, Maine, Lemont, Leyden, Lyons, Orland, Palos, Proviso, and Worth townships.

 Politics

-The district has only had Republican commissioners since its inception.
+The district has only had Republican commissioners since its inception, the only district for which this is the case.
 The district has been considered solidly Republican.
 Nevertheless, it saw a close result in its most recent election, which saw an unprecedentedly strong and well-funded effort by the Cook County Democratic Party to target the district.

 For decades after its inception, the district was considered to be a Republican stronghold.
 However, in the 2016 United States presidential election, the Democratic ticket of Hillary Clinton and Tim Kaine won a strong victory in the district over the Republican ticket of Donald Trump and Mike Pence.

 The district is currently the district represented by a Republican commissioner, and the only one to never have been represented by the Democratic commissioner.